treasure-data/omnibus-td-agent/README.md

-# td-agent Omnibus project
+# About

-This project creates full-stack platform-specific packages for `td-agent`!
+The event collector daemon, for Treasure Data.
+This daemon collects various types of logs/events via various way, and transfer them to the cloud.
+For more about Treasure Data, see the [homepage](http://treasuredata.com/), and the [documentation](http://docs.treasuredata.com/).

+td-agent is open sourced as [Fluentd project](http://github.com/fluent/).
+In other words, td-agent is a distribution package of Fluentd.

+td-agent package is based on [Omnibus-ruby](https://github.com/opscode/omnibus-ruby)

 ## Installation

 We'll assume you have Ruby 1.9+ and Bundler installed.
 First ensure all required gems are installed and ready to use:

 ```shell
 $ bundle install --binstubs